What is ELI?

-A European ESFRI project for the investigation of light-matter interactions at highest intensities and shortest time scales
+A European ESFRI project for the investigation of light-matter interactions at highest intensities and shortest time scales.ELI Publications Photo Gallery

 ELI-Nuclear Physics Facility

-In Magurele, Romania, the ELI Nuclear Physics (ELI-NP) facility will focus on laser-based nuclear physics.
-It will host two machines, a very high intensity laser, where beams from two 10 PW lasers are coherently added to get intensities of the order of 1023 - 1024 W/cm2, and a very intense, brilliant gamma beam which is obtained by incoherent Compton back scattering of a laser light off a brilliant electron beam from a conventional linear accelerator.
-Applications include nuclear physics experiments to characterize laser – target interaction, photonuclear reactions, and exotic nuclear physics and astrophysics. www.eli-np.ro
+In Magurele, Romania, the ELI Nuclear Physics (ELI-NP) facility focuses on laser-based nuclear physics.
+It will host two machines, a very high intensity laser, where beams from two 10 PW lasers are coherently added to get intensities of the order of 1023 - 1024 W/cm2, and a very intense, brilliant gamma beam, which is obtained by incoherent Compton back scattering of a laser light off a brilliant electron beam from a conventional linear accelerator.
+Applications include nuclear physics experiments to characterize laser – target interaction, photonuclear reactions, and exotic nuclear physics and astrophysics. http://www.eli-np.ro